Top

 Muay Thai (Thai Boxing) is known as the “art of eight limbs” because it uses elbows, knees, fists, and shins.
 This sport is incredibly popular in Thailand, so you’ll find matches all over the city.

 Most matches will take place in stadiums.
-The cost is usually 400-600 Thai Baht ($13-20, €12-18, 93-140 Yuan).
-Sometimes there are street or exhibition fights outdoors that you can stop and watch in passing.
-But I recommend the stadium experience to appreciate this fighting style fully.
+Sometimes, there are street or exhibition fights outdoors that you can stop and watch in passing.
+But I recommend the stadium experience to fully appreciate this fighting style.

 page-divider-green